What can be done about the lawyer turnover crisis? Advice for both lawyers and their firms on staying satisfied, challenged and committed.

 Turnover in law firms, especially with young lawyers, is at its highest level ever.
 Nothing law firms have done to date has reversed this trend and the damage to firms is almost unfathomable.
 Thanks to turnover, the top 400 law firms lose roughly $9.1 billion annually, according to a report by JD Match and Right Profile.
 Further, high turnover rates compromise morale, taint reputation, forfeit hundreds of hours of training and teaching, and disrupt and challenge firm culture and practice groups.
 Clients, too, are often unhappy or suspect when a lawyer leaves.

 In this climate, what are the best practical ways for lawyers and law firms to respond?
-What strategies can both employees and firms employ to curb this crisis and assure that more lawyers are satisfied, challenged and committed to their current firm?
+What strategies can both employees and firms employ to curb this crisis and assure that more lawyers are satisfied, challenged, and committed to their current firm?

 The early years of practicing in a law firm (especially a large one) have historically been referred to as “the unhappiest job in the world.”
 The traditional law firm model has often viewed associates as fungible cogs who are valued only by their productivity and billable hours.
-Often the associates did not actually meet clients or participate in all aspects of a case, and they had assignments which were nothing more than soul-deadening.
+Often the associates did not actually meet clients or participate in all aspects of a case, and they had assignments that were nothing more than soul-deadening.
 This model has historically identified the individuals who were motivated to become a partner, especially when being a partner was essentially a tenured position.
 But the world has changed: Becoming a partner no longer assures stability and predictability, the path is often longer than it used to be, and lawyers in the past decade have not viewed it as the carrot it once was.

 According to the NALP Foundation’s 2017 Update on Associate Attrition Report, 44 percent of associates leave their firms after being there for three years, including entry-level and lateral hires.
-Associates often cite intense time demands, a toxic culture or a lack of work-life balance as primary reasons for their dissatisfaction.
+Associates often cite intense time demands, a toxic culture, or a lack of work-life balance as primary reasons for their dissatisfaction.
 Their relationships, health, mental and emotional stability, and overall happiness dissipate or are disrupted.
 While part of this is the predictable shift from student life to the workplace (and underestimation of how much more difficult practicing law is from law school), part of this is also due to this generation of lawyers’ values and goals.
 They want a long and full life, a workplace that they enjoy (and no Sunday night knot-in-the-stomach), and a sustainable balance in life.
 When these values conflict with the old-school associate model, the proof is in the pudding: the turnover problem we are seeing today.

 Just because so many associates are leaving — typically continuing to practice elsewhere — does not make it the correct decision for every associate.